37 Filipino Foods to Try in 2025

 1. Pandesal

 In Spanish, pandesal literally translates to “bread with salt.”
-This simple and classic roll is made with very few ingredients, typically wheat flour, water, eggs, yeast and salt.
-Sometimes sugar is added to the dough to give the rolls a slightly sweet flavor that pairs well with several Filipino foods.
+This simple and classic roll is made with very few ingredients, typically wheat flour, water and eggs, combined with yeast and salt.
+Sometimes, sugar is added to the dough to give the rolls a slightly sweet flavor that pairs well with several Filipino foods.

 via Canva